bitshares/dev.bitshares.works/source/testnets/public_testnet.md

 > Note: The parameter `-H` is required so that we can interface with the cli-wallet via RPC-HTTP-JSON, later while -r will open a port for the Ruby-based faucet.

-If you get the `set_password` prompt, it means your CLI has successfully conected to the testnet witness node.
+If you get the `set_password` prompt, it means your CLI wallet has successfully connected to the testnet witness node.

 **Set a password**